ewalk153/example-hotwire-posts/README.md

 And then adding `import "../controllers"` to `packs/application.js` to get stimulus running.

 Also, the `<%= turbo_stream_from ... %>` and the `<%= turbo_frame_tag ... do %>` littered across the views.

+# TODOs
+- [ ] experiment with validation feedback
+- [ ] deploy on heroku
+- [ ] document the trace of a message starting in the broadcast concern all the way back through to the web client over websockets
+- [ ] create a version that drops webpacker and uses [importmap-rails](https://github.com/rails/importmap-rails)